John D. Bulkeley: Legacy

 The headquarters building of Naval Station Guantanamo Bay is named Bulkeley Hall.
 A quartering area for sailors at the naval station is named Camp Bulkeley.

 In the media

-Buckley's version of PT-boat heroics in defending the Philippines from Japanese invasion in 1941-1942 was the subject of the laudatory fictionalized novel "They Were Expendable" by William Lindsay White in 1942.
+Bulkeley's version of PT boat heroics in defending the Philippines from Japanese invasion in 1941–1942 was the subject of the laudatory fictionalized novel "They Were Expendable" by William Lindsay White in 1942.
 Three years later John Ford directed a film version of the book, They Were Expendable, starring John Wayne and Robert Montgomery, who portrayed motor torpedo boat squadron commander LT Brickley, based on Bulkeley's early experiences commanding Motor Torpedo Boat Squadron Three (MTBRON3) in the Philippines.
 Montgomery, a veteran PT-boat commander, assisted Ford in the direction.
 Donna Reed and Ward Bond were also featured.

 Bulkeley was depicted in the 1977 movie MacArthur by William Wellman Jr. during the evacuation of General MacArthur and his family from Corregidor.